The Prostate Cancer Memorial is a remembrance sculpture dedicated to the husbands, dads, uncles and grandads who’ve been lost to prostate cancer.

 This striking, ten-foot tall, mirrored steel pyramid is a spectacular display of love and loss.
 It’s a celebration of so many unique and remarkable lives.

-The memorial moves to Manchester
+The memorial moves to Bristol

 If you have any queries about the memorial, please email us and we'll be happy to help.